Psalms For Life

 Zion’s glory and strength

 We see humanity’s inborn hostility to God from the schoolyard to the world stage.
-But it won’t last forever because God has fully committed himself to redeeming us from our sins and renewing his world.
+But it won’t last forever because God is fully committed to redeeming us and renewing his world.

 A descendants of Korah psalm.